 - Marketing software company Hubspot purchased entrepreneur-focused media company The Hustle to bolster its already significant brand publishing operations.

-- Publishing is rapidly emerging as a tactical priority in sectors such as sports betting: DraftKings began building a team to evaluate media acquisitions and content efforts, while casino operator Penn National Gaming purchased a stake in high-profile sports media company Barstool Sports.
+- Publishing is rapidly emerging as a tactical priority in sectors such as sports betting: DraftKings began building a team to evaluate media acquisitions and content efforts, while casino operator Penn National Gaming purchased a stake in high-profile sports media company Barstool Sports, which it says has helped it lower customer acquisition costs.

 The intent behind these initiatives will vary.
 For Hubspot and DraftKings, the goal is likely to attract audiences that can be monetized directly by selling them software, games and other products they create.
-But for Andreessen and Coinbase, the stated outcome is a little more nuanced: to build channels that enable them to “go direct” to audiences without relying on third parties.
+But for Andreessen, Lyft, Netflix and Salesforce, the stated outcome is a little more nuanced: to build channels that enable them to “go direct” to audiences without relying on third parties.

-Andreessen and Coinbase join a growing list of companies investing in their own publications and brand publishing teams in an effort to disseminate the types of content and information they believe “traditional” media companies can’t or won’t.
+These companies join a growing list of brands investing in their own publications and brand publishing teams in an effort to disseminate the types of content and information they believe “traditional” media companies can’t or won’t.

 As far as some business leaders are concerned, media companies are often unwilling to publish objective and fair content because of ideological, cultural and philosophical biases and agendas that inevitably surface in their work — consciously, or otherwise.
 Journalists also gravitate instinctively towards whatever topics and issues have cultural relevance or feed into the zeitgeist at any given moment, businesses may argue.